About

 How Our Seed Library Works

-Both experienced and new gardeners are welcome to “sign out” the Seed Library’s small packets of organic heirloom vegetable seeds (at no charge) to grow at home, harvest and enjoy.
-Participants are encouraged to use eco-friendly gardening techniques, and to learn to save some of this year’s harvest of seed to restock the Seed Library for next year.
+Both experienced and new gardeners are welcome to request some of the Seed Library’s small packets of organic heirloom vegetable seeds (at no charge) to grow at home, harvest and enjoy.
+Participants are encouraged to use eco-friendly gardening techniques, and to learn to save some of this year’s harvest of seed for next year.
+After learning the ropes and saving seed successfully, we encourage participants to share their saved seeds back to help re-stock the Seed Library.
 We will support you with technical information and hands-on learning opportunities throughout the year.
 Check our calendar for updates.